SDA-SE/cluster-image-scanner/README.md

 Discover vulnerabilities and container image misconfiguration in production environments.

 # Introduction
-The _Cluster Scanner_ detects images in Kubernetes clusters and provides fast feedback based on security tests.
-It is recommended to run the Cluster Scanner in production environments.
+The Cluster Scanner detects images in a Kubernetes cluster and provides fast feedback based on various security tests.
+It is recommended to run the Cluster Scanner in production environments in order to get up-to-date feedback on security issues where they have real impact.

-As a developer, the Cluster Scanner works out of the box.
-As a system operator, I just have to add the Cluster Scanner in my deployment configuration, for example Argo CD.
-The benefit is to get feedback on what is in production and not what should be in production.
-For example, due to waiting for approval or due to a failing build.
+Since the Cluster Scanner itself is a service running within your Kubernetes cluster you can re-use your existing deployment procedures.
 # Overview
 In order to achieve an understanding of the cluster scanning process, this page uses a chart and detailed documentation to describe which factors are involved and in which way.
 1. The Image Collector, as the name suggests, collects the different images.